 The enforcement agent has the power to take control of goods.
 This means that he/she can seize your possessions and sell them to raise enough money to pay the outstanding balance.
 Enforcement agents need to cover their own fees.
 The fees are laid down in law.
 A £75 compliance fee is charged as soon as the case is passed to the enforcement agents.

 If the enforcement agents decide it is impossible to recover the debt from you then your case will be returned to us.
 The Council may then take you back to court.
 The Justices will carry out an examination into your conduct and means.
 If they consider that the money should have been paid a warrant of commitment may be issued placing you in prison for up to 3 months.

-If you are having difficulties paying your Council Tax get in touch with the Council immediately.
+If you are having difficulties paying your Council Tax get in touch with us immediately.
 We will always try to make a payment plan with you but we will not agree to payments which leave you falling further behind into even more arrears.